Toni-d-e-v/Red-Stone-Criptocurency-token/README.md

+# Red-Stone Criptocurency Token
+Redstone is developed from screach but until our main net we will havetest net on eth network!

 # Red-Stone Criptocurency

-This Red-Stone Criptocurency its new kinda of Criptocurency you can mine it and buy it
+This Red-Stone Criptocurency its new kinda of Criptocurency

 Token on Ropsten Eth Test Net
-# RedStone MBP
+# RedStone Multi Blockhain Protocol

 ## How it will work?
 How Redstone achives scalablity via a sharded setup.